 - Setting Overall Equipment Effectiveness (OEE) Goals.
 Since—as mentioned above—the overall objective of TPM is to increase OEE, have a specific, measurable goal in mind.
 You can determine a goal by tracking and compiling the results of your OEE by shift for a month.
-Once you have your best results multiply that result for each of the 3 OEE components, availability, performance, and quality, to calculate your best score.
+Once you have your best results, multiply that result by each of the 3 OEE components, availability, performance, and quality, to calculate your best score.
 Your best score should be the goal you want to work toward.

 - Training Guides.
 Training is always an effective tool and the same is true for total productive maintenance training.
 Since TPM requires buy-in from the entire team, comprehensive training is an excellent way to achieve that.

 - TPM Forms.
 Standard TPM forms are a great tool for keeping all your information together.

 - Use a CMMS.
 Obviously, implementing a Computerized Maintenance Management System (CMMS) like MaintainX will go a long way toward helping you plan and schedule all of your maintenance activities and procedures.

 All organizations want to run efficiently.
 In fact, they want to avoid losses due to equipment failures, whether they are temporary or long-term.
 Implementing TPM means that losses are no longer hidden and consciousness—awareness—is elevated.

 Assuming a business is running in a loss-free state where the OEE of all equipment and machines is at 100%, every machine would be fully operational at all times and produce perfect quality goods.
 To be clear, that’s where every business would like to get.
 But quite likely, they’re actually operating somewhere around less than 50% OEE.

 Remember, the objective of TPM is to reach a set OEE goal.
 Set a realistic goal and work toward it gradually.